Shaniqua Bascombe: Biography

 The age of 16 years-old having previously attended St James Secondary School.
 She later received help from Jehue Gordon to train in Jamaica.
 She was named the girls' Athlete of the Year by the NAAA (National Association of Athletic Administrations) for 2019.

 She won national age-group titles in 2022 over 100 metres and 200 metres in March 2022, to earn selection for the 2022 CARIFTA Games, where she was a bronze medalist in the 100 metres behind Tia and Tina Clayton and a silver medalist in the 200 metres behind Brianna Lyston.
-In 2023, she won a bronze medal in the 4x100m women's relay at the 2023 NACAC U23 Championships in San José, Costa Rica.
+In 2023, she won a bronze medal in the 4 × 100 m women's relay at the 2023 NACAC U23 Championships in San José, Costa Rica.

 In April 2025, she ran a personal best 11.46 seconds in Kingston, Jamaica, before beating Kishawna Niles of Barbados in the 100m B race at the Jamaican Championships in 11.26 seconds.
 At the Trinidad & Tobago Championships in August 2025, she set a new personal best for the 100 metres of 11.16 seconds before finishing runner-up to Leah Bertrand in the final.

-She won two medals at the 2025 Pan American Junior Games in Asunción, Paraguay in August 2025, winning the 100 metres final ahead of Liranyi Alonso of the Dominican Republic in 11.19 seconds, having ran 11.17 seconds in the semi-final.
+She won two medals at the 2025 Pan American Junior Games in Asunción, Paraguay in August 2025, winning the 100 metres final ahead of Liranyi Alonso of the Dominican Republic in 11.19 seconds, having run 11.17 seconds in the semi-final.
 She had further success at the Games, winning a silver medal in the 4 x 100 metres relay.

+Bascombe ran a personal best 7.22 seconds for the 60 metres at the Puma JAAA Fuller-Anderson Development Meet at the GC Foster College on 17 January 2026.
+In April, she ran a personal best 22.68 seconds to win the Velocity Fest 200 metres in Jamaica.